Some people start working with SEO thinking it’s a “set it and forget it” deal.

 Shared Reports is a unique and ultra-awesome white-label feature you can use to “WOW” your clients.

-Using the Shared Reports will bump your SEO service’s level of professionalism and originality up a notch or 12.
+Using the Shared Reports will bump your SEO service’s level of professionalism and originality up a notch.

 Instead of the traditional avenue of emailing a PDF, the Shared Reports feature creates an interactive web page with the report data.

 Read that again slowly — I-N-T-E-R-A-C-T-I-V-E W-E-B P-A-G-E.

 - All data shown on the page is fully customizable.
 The report offers an overview of all term changes and includes a data table showing your chosen fields (rank, SE, search volume, etc.).
 The displayed data consists of all terms associated with a URL or a group of URLs.

 - The generated link is unique and can even be encrypted with a password so only the people you choose can see it.

 - You can set the link to expire in a certain amount of days.

 - You can also allow the person viewing the page to download the data as a PDF, CSV, or XLSX file.